openfacto/DataHarvest23-OpenRefine-for-Osint/Demos/Demos5.md

-# Example FIVE - Enrich your data using TRAFILATURA
+# Example FIVE - Scrape & Enrich your data using TRAFILATURA

 ### Introduction